AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Netflow v9 Support** adds new capability in addition to the current v5 support.
 - **CloudWatch Customize Configuration** now supports group name customization.
 The use case is to provide flexibility for customer to name their log folders.
 To configure, go to Settings -> Logging -> ClooudWatch -> Advanced -> Log Group Name, enter a name of your choice.
 - **New User Interface** aims to reduce web interface screen load time and improve user experience.
+- **Datadog multi site support** to allow Datadog agent to send syslog to a destination site.
+To configure, go to Settings -> Logging -> Datadog Agent -> Enable Datadog Agent.
+Select a site datadoghq.com or datadoghq.eu.

 7. AWS Transit Gateway (TGW)
 -------------------------------